Ryanff72/Ryanff72.github.io/_posts/2026-05-18-LockheedMartin.markdown

 ![The nose-mounted TADS/PNVS sensor turret on an AH-64 Apache](:apache_arrowhead.jpg)

-I'm currently spending the summer working on quality assurance and tooling for the Apache tracker algorithm.
+I'm on the software team for Apache avionics at Lockheed Martin, working on quality assurance and tooling for the Apache tracker algorithm.

-## What I'm working on

-**IMU integration for tracker verification** Integrated an IMU into a quality assurance setup used for critical verification of the Apache tracker algorithm.
+- Integrated an IMU into a quality assurance setup for critical verification of the Apache tracker algorithm.

-**Video playback and analysis tool**
-Built a tool to visualize tracker data from a custom binary format, with synchronized playback, giving engineers a fast way to diagnose tracker algorithm behavior during testing and live demos.
+- Built a video playback and analysis tool to visualize tracker data from a custom binary format with synchronized playback, providing engineers a fast way to diagnose tracker algorithm behavior during testing and live demos.

-**FPGA peek/poke tool**
-Developed a modular internal FPGA peek/poke tool in C++ to enable direct, register-level read/write access, streamlining hardware debugging and validation for embedded engineers.
+- Developed a modular internal FPGA peek/poke tool in C++ to enable direct, register-level read/write access, streamlining hardware debugging and validation for embedded engineers.

 <!-- outline-end -->